 Please describe the new (market disrupting) capabilities that are enabled as the result of this project.

 Summarize the scope and objectives of the proposed research; briefly describe the approach and steps to achieve those objectives, incl. research, development, and verification / validation.

+Clearly articulate how the project is founded on novel research, and how a strong research component will be instrumental in advancing the proposed capabilities.

 Explain how (and how significantly) this project contributes to achieving the target capabilities.